crosswalk-project/crosswalk-website/documentation/Getting_Started/10-Host_setup.md

 The **host** is the computer where you are writing your code.
 It is typically not the same computer as the one where Crosswalk is running (the **target**).

+You will need to install two groups of tools:

+1.  <a href="#documentation/getting_started/host_setup/Installing-the-dev-tools">Development tools</a> for your chosen platform.
+2.  <a href="#documentation/getting_started/host_setup/Installing-target-specific-tools">Target-specific tools</a> for each target platform you want to deploy to.</p>

+## Deciding what you need on the host

 What you need to set up on the host depends on two things:

 <ol>